Ten Years A Nomad by Matt Kepnes

 - Planning clarifies your priorities and builds excitement

-- Budgeting and financial discipline are key to long-term travel success
+- Financial discipline is key to long-term travel success

 - Flexibility is freedom.
 Don’t recreate the 9-to-5 on the road